sprestridge/sprestridge.github.io/_posts/2018-03-04-Moderation-Third-Variable.md

 ```

-## Summary of Outlook on Life data in this analysis
+## Summary of 'Outlook on Life' survey data used in this analysis

 **W1_K1_C - How much do you think you can trust the legal system?**
 - 1 = just about always